GeekMasher/gradle-lock-dependency-submission-action/README.md

 - name: Gradle Lock Dependency Submission Action
   uses: GeekMasher/gradle-lock-dependency-submission-action@main
   with:
     # [optonal] The path to the gradle.lock file.
-Defaults to ./gradle.lock
+Defaults to finding all gradle*.lock in the current
+    # working directory
     gradle-lock: "./gradle.lock"
     # [optional ] Token used to authenticate with the GitHub API.
 Defaults to the GITHUB_TOKEN secret.
     token: ${{ secrets.CODEQL_SUMMARY_GENERATOR_TOKEN }}